Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Passing an IRA to a minor involves a mix of legal structure, distribution timing, and tax planning.
-While the rules have changed under the SECURE Act, children of the original account holder still receive more flexible options than other beneficiaries.
+Passing an IRA to a minor involves a mix of legal structure, distribution timing and tax planning.
+While the SECURE Act changes the rules, children of the original account holder still receive more flexible options than other beneficiaries.
 Taking the time to understand these differences can help shape a strategy that balances long-term growth with compliance.

 Tips for Estate Planning